egri-nagy/infinity-room/index.md

 Do you want to be a host?
 Just bring favourite topic/book/game?
 If you are looking for ideas, please check these tentative [topics.](topics.md)

 #### 2023 WINTER EVENTS
-  * *Introducing a modern classic in board games: Quoridor* by Misuzu Okai from the AIU Board Game Club, Tuesday 24th January, 11:00-11:30 in IFR [registration TBA]
+  * *Introducing a modern classic in board games: Quoridor* by Misuzu Okai from the AIU Board Game Club, Tuesday 24th January, 11:00-11:30 in IFR [registration here](https://forms.gle/zu2dYK4K6qy4KhHR8)

 #### 2022 FALL EVENTS
   * *Math & Music* by Aya Kiyosawa, 19th December, Monday Dec 19, 13:00-13:30 in IFR  [registration here](https://forms.gle/whuzzVm81NLnWd7G8)